logo

 An enclosure is formed when a line or lines border an area.
 An enclosure represents imagination, concept enlargement, and idea expansion.
 There are three basic forms of enclosures- the loop, the circle, and the stem.

 A loop represents self-generating concepts.
 There are upper and lower vertical loops.
 An upper loop is formed by a line enclosing an area by starting forward and upward, moving backward, and returning forward and downward with the crossing strokes at the baseline.
-The letters e and l are examples of upper loops.
+The letters e and l are examples of a middle and an upper loop, respectively.
 A lower loop is formed by a line enclosing an area by starting forward and downward, moving backward, and returning forward and upward with the crossing strokes at the baseline.
 The lower second part of the letters g and y are examples of lower loops.
 An inverted loop is an enclosure where the stroke crosses vertically away from the baseline.
 The non-crossing line segment rests on the baseline.

 A circle represents other viewpoints or external generated concepts.
 A circle is formed by a line or lines enclosing an area by starting backward and downward, moving forward, and returning backward and upward meeting or touching at the top.
 The joined apex points vertically upward.
-The letter o and the letter a are examples of upper circles.
+The letter o and the letter a are examples of middle circles.
 The lower second parts of the letter f and of the letter q are examples of lower circles.
 An inverted circle is an enclosure where the meeting strokes are joined at bottom pointing downward.
 The letter s and the buckle in the letter k are examples of inverted circles.
+A dangling enclosure does not intersect the baseline.

 The imposed written structures control conventional order.
 The stem is an imposed structure or taught pattern and represents relative learned standards for behavior.
 A stem is formed by an enclosure that is taught to be restrictive.
 Learned retraced closed loops of the letters t, d, p, and i are stems.